Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 ## <a name="3.6 Design Constraints">3.6 Design Constraints</a>

 The application has to be developed in Java as an application that can run on both, Android and any desktop-based Java runtime environment.
+In addition to this a architecture called model-view-controller has to be used.

 ## <a name="3.7 On-line User Documentation and Help System Requirements">3.7 On-line User Documentation and Help System Requirements</a>

-tbd
+We try to make the our application as intuitive and easy to understand and use as possible.
+Nevertheless you can find further information regarding our project in our [blog](https://tinfb4se.wordpress.com/).

 ## <a name="3.8 Purchased Components">3.8 Purchased Components</a>